Tre' Newton: College career

 After redshirting his initial year at Texas, Newton became a key reserve in 2009 and appeared in 13 games.
 By the week 10 game versus Texas A&M, he had won the starting job at running back over Cody Johnson.
 For the season, Newton finished with 552 yards rushing on 116 carries and six touchdowns.

 Newton's football career ended in 2010 after a series of head injuries that culminated with a concussion against the Kansas State Wildcats on November 6, 2010.

-Personal
+Personal life

 Tre' Newton is the son of former Dallas Cowboys offensive lineman Nate Newton, and nephew of former Minnesota Vikings defensive tackle Tim Newton.
 His mother, Dorothy Newton (née Johnson), played volleyball at Louisiana-Lafayette, and his uncle Mike Johnson played linebacker for the Cleveland Browns and Detroit Lions.
 Tre' currently works as a networking specialist at Dell Technologies in Round Rock, TX.
-Tre' married his college sweetheart Jacklyn Barrera June 30, 2018.
+Tre' married his college sweetheart Jacklyn Barrera on June 30, 2018.